 MULTI‑SITES

-- Perioperative Medicine Department (Prof. Bazin)
+- Perioperative Medicine Division (Prof. Jabaudon‑Gandet)

-- Pharmacy Department (Dr. Bernard)
+- Pharmacy Division (Prof. Bernard)

-- Public Health Department (Prof. Gerbaud)
+- Public Health Division (Prof. Gerbaud)